 Now my kids are adults, and I’m no longer on various school committees, the PTA or a band roadie.
 The only thing keeping me from writing every day, in fact the only thing ever keeping me from writing every day is, of course, me.

 At the age of fifty, all I want to do is write, preferably with my calico cat, Reeses, wedged between my tummy and the computer, and I do write, pretty much every day.
 I have a finished novel that I’m not sure is worth revising.
 I have a handful of short stories that I send out in bursts, and a growing folder of rejection emails that only deter me for a moment.
-Currently, I am working on a linked short-story collection.
+Currently, I am working on a book-length memoir.

 I no longer consider my life boring.
 In fact, all boredom ceased in 1992 when our first child was born, but I still prefer to write fiction, which sets the bar pretty high when you can write about anything but also, you can write about anything!